build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 ---
-title: "Automating multiple environments with Terraform"
+title: "Automating Multiple Environments with Terraform"
 description: "How to manage a central main account for shared infrastructure with a dev, test, and prod account."
 tags:
     - terraform
     - codecatalyst
-    - ci-cd
+    - cicd
     - tutorial
     - devops
     - infrastructure-as-code